alexander-dast/manifestoforchange-content/index.md

 A real issue in discourse at the moment is the ability to accept two things at once.
 There isn't one clear solution to world issues, no matter how easy it is for us to look for quick fixes.

 Ideally this set of information should be a record of ideas, and the discussion, explanation and research that has gone into making them.
-The actual process of making that happen is not complete, so some work will have to go into the actual technical side of making this vision possible.
+The actual process of making that happen is not complete, so some work will have to go into the actual technical side of making this vision possible, read more on this [[README]].